eliganim/EGViewsTabBar/README.md

 Contact
 -------
-If you find and issues or want to ask for any features, please use GitHub's issues module.
+If you find any issues or want to ask for any features, please use GitHub's issues module.
 If you're using this control, please let me know: movingapp@gmail.com